jpotts/alfresco-developer-series/actions/tutorial/tutorial.md

 web client, or building your own user interface from scratch requires careful thought and analysis that is beyond the scope of this document.

-This article is the second in a series that covers Alfresco from a configuration and customization perspective.
-The first article discussed how to create custom content types and then expose those to the Alfresco user interface.
-The focus in this article is on developing custom actions and configuring the user interface to show those custom actions.
+This tutorial is part of a [series of tutorials](http://ecmarchitect.com/alfresco-developer-series) that cover Alfresco from a configuration and customization perspective.
+The [previous tutorial](http://ecmarchitect.com/alfresco-developer-series-tutorials/content/tutorial/tutorial.html) discussed how to create custom content types and then expose those to the Alfresco Share user interface.
+The focus in this tutorial is on developing custom actions and configuring the user interface to show those custom actions.

 It is important to note that if you are looking for quick-and-dirty ways to operate against documents in the repository, you may not need a custom action.
+For example, you could:

+* Write some Java, Groovy, Python, PHP, or .NET code that leverages an Apache Chemistry library to work with content stored in Alfresco
-For example, you could create some server-side JavaScript that gets called from the “Execute Script” action.
-Or, you could run server-side JavaScript using the JavaScript Console add-on available from Share Extras (see “Where to find more information” for a link).
+* Create some server-side JavaScript that gets executed using the [JavaScript Console](http://share-extras.github.io/addons/js-console/) add-on available from Share Extras
-There are CMIS APIs that allow you to perform bulk operations from the command line.
+* Use curl or some other HTTP client to make calls against web scripts

+None of the above require you to write actions.

 Actions are useful when:

--   You want to define one or more operations that can be executed repeatedly
+* You want to define one or more operations that can be executed repeatedly
--   You want to make it easy for end-users to invoke common operations, either by clicking a menu item or by configuring a rule on a folder that will execute the operations automatically
+* You want to make it easy for end-users to invoke common operations, either by clicking a menu item or by configuring a rule on a folder that will execute the operations automatically
--   You want to perform one or more operations on a schedule (which isn't covered in this document)
+* You want to perform one or more operations on a schedule (which isn't covered in this tutorial)

 Part 1 of this document explains how to implement the “back-end” piece of the action.
 The document includes two different examples.
 One action,